IsaacJacob/DevCareerTechProgram/README.md

-# An assignment to create a responsive table
+# A responsive table created using just HTML and CSS